Fragile Tour: Cancelled shows

 Wilkinson (2003) lists only three shows from the tour as being cancelled.
 The first, on 9 October 1971 at the Edinburgh Empire Theatre, was cancelled after the PA system failed to arrive at the venue.
 A newspaper story at the time reported that the equipment van, travelling to Scotland from the Royal Festival Hall from the previous evening's concert, broke down in Birmingham.
 Similarly, two replacement vans also broke down.
 The band rescheduled the date for 23 October, with original tickets still valid.
 The band offered free posters to fans attending the 23 October show.

 The second appearance to be cancelled was on 2 November at the Oakland Coliseum in Oakland, California—the first show of the tour's North American leg.
 The concert was cancelled as the band's PA system was stolen.

 Other sources state that it was the 8 November show at the San Francisco Winterland Ballroom that was cancelled due to the stolen PA system, implying that the band appeared that night at the Oakland Coliseum (with a rented sound system) instead.
-The concert in Richmond VA on 3 March 1972, was also cancelled, and supposedly the band played at the TownshipAuditorium in Columbia S Carolina instead.
+The concert in Richmond VA on 3 March 1972, was also cancelled, and supposedly the band played at the Township Auditorium in Columbia, South Carolina instead.
 Additionally, reports exist of a show on 29 October in Rotterdam, Netherlands, that was also cancelled.